Last Window: The Secret of Cape West

 Last Window: The Secret of Cape West, known in Japan as Last Window: Mayonaka no Yakusoku (ラストウィンドウ 真夜中の約束), is an adventure video game developed by Cing and published by Nintendo for the Nintendo DS handheld game console.
 It is the sequel to Hotel Dusk: Room 215, starring protagonist Kyle Hyde, and takes place one year after those events.
 Set in 1980 Los Angeles, the Cape West Apartments, the story deals with a new mystery in a new location, but it also delves into some unanswered questions from Kyle Hyde's past.
-Last Window was the last game developed by Cing before the company filed for bankruptcy on March 1, 2010.
+Last Window was the last game developed by Cing before the company filed for bankruptcy on 1 March 2010.
 Unlike its predecessor, it was never released in North America.
+A spiritual successor entitled Chase: Cold Case Investigations – Distant Memories developed by Arc System Works was released in 2016 with many former developers of Cing working on the game.

 Gameplay

 The Nintendo DS is held vertically, like a book.
 Last Window introduces an 'Ignore' feature which allows the player to let go the lines of questioning they don't find useful.
 Ignoring too many lines of questioning, as well as not ignoring enough, may cause an early game over.
+The player can also get a game over if Kyle says something that can get him in trouble, gets caught with something that isn't his, or is caught within a restricted area by the landlady.

 A new story-based feature is the in-game novel Last Window.
 Every time a chapter of the game is cleared, a new chapter in the Last Window book is made available.
 The contents of the book complements the game's story, and they can be influenced by the decisions the player makes.

 The player can unlock a "Pinkie Rabbit Land" mini-game by either completing the story or by winning it in an optional in-game prize-contest.
 The game is in the style of a handheld electronic game from the time period of Last Window, based around fictional cartoon character "Pinkie Rabbit".
 Post-game, the player also unlocks the ability to play the 9-ball mini-game whenever they want.